A XRISM view of the iron line complex in NGC 1068: Rethinking the prototypical Compton-thick AGN: Discussion

 A natural interpretation is that absorption and reflection are governed by different characteristic column densities.
 In this scenario, the line-of-sight obscuration in NGC~1068 is persistently Compton-thick, consistent with an inner torus that reaches column densities high enough to be self-obscuring, so that reflection produced at small radii is itself strongly attenuated along our line of sight.
-As a result, emission from the highest column-density regions remains largely hidden, and the observed time-averaged reflected spectrum is dominated by more extended reprocessing material, as also indicated by mid-infrared interferometric studies \citep[e.g.][]{Raban2009}.
+As a result, emission from the highest column-density regions remains largely hidden, and the observed time-averaged reflected spectrum is dominated by more extended reprocessing material, as also indicated by mid-infrared interferometric studies \citep[e.g.,][]{Raban2009} and by the evidence for a spatially extended component of the Fe K$\alpha$ emission discussed above.
 This naturally dilutes the observed CS relative to the line core.
 A quantitative assessment of this picture, however, requires a comprehensive, self-consistent treatment of the full reflection spectrum.
-This will be addressed in a future companion paper, based on joint modelling of the XRISM/Resolve spectrum together with the simultaneous Xtend and \emph{NuSTAR} data, using radiative transfer simulations \citep[e.g. SKIRT;][]{VanderMeulen2023} to robustly constrain the geometry and column-density distribution of the cold reflector.
+This will be addressed in a future companion paper, based on joint modeling of the XRISM/Resolve spectrum together with the simultaneous Xtend and \emph{NuSTAR} data, using radiative transfer simulations \citep[e.g., SKIRT;][]{VanderMeulen2023} to robustly constrain the geometry and column-density distribution of the cold reflector.